Thriving Communities

 • Repurposing vacant land left behind after blight removal activities

-• Creating new parks and greenspaces to promote equitable access to nature
+• Creating new parks and greenspaces to promote access to nature

 • Helping residents acquire vacant land adjacent to their homes through our Side Yard program